Xion/pyqcy/docs/statistics.rst

 .. warning::
-   Statistical functions described below must be `yield`
+   All statistical functions described below must be `yield` from within test properties to be recorded.

 .. currentmodule:: pyqcy.statistics